All posts by Thomas Little

 I liked the photograph as it was, which I did by using these camera settings which made the pub sign, in-focus, whilst keeping the lightbulbs around it in blur.

 But, I wanted to keep the theme of mainly using mainly red and blue, but also white as well, (the Union Jack colours).
-So, for this image, I decided to only make it in Blue so that I have some images in both red and blue colours and some only in one colour.
+So, for this image, I decided to only make it in Blue so that I have some images in both red and blue, and some only in one colour.

 Photoshoot 1 – Contact Sheet